Champbreed/website/content/en/docs/concepts/services-networking/cluster-ip-allocation.md

 Clients can connect using that virtual IP address, and Kubernetes then load-balances traffic to that Service across the different backing Pods.

-{{% note %}}
-The actual IP address ranges used for Pods and Services often depend on the specific **Container Network Interface (CNI)** plugin or the environment (e.g., KinD, minikube, or a cloud provider) you are using.
-Refer to your networking add-on's documentation to identify the default ranges and learn how to modify them.
-{{% /note %}}

 <!-- body -->

 ## How Service ClusterIPs are allocated?